Galaco/lambda-core/README.md

 * Load high-resolution materials (both .vmt and .vtf parsing, but only baseTexture is used) from both game VPK and target .bsp pakfile
 * Parse and load the entdata lump (for now draws a small primitive at their origin)
-* Builds a complete bsp tree, and visibility data.
-Is currently a little buggy, but will update visible cluster faces based on current camera position
+* Builds a complete bsp tree, and visibility data used to cull hidden faces

 See `main.go` for now to specify the .bsp and .vpks containing textures.